bluenote-1577/phase-doc/docs/source/quick_start.rst

    floria -b tests/test_long.bam -v tests/test.vcf -r tests/MN-03.fa -o example_output
    ls example_output

 Once floria runs successfully, it should exit without any errors and you should see results in the ``example_output`` folder.
-See the :doc:`tutorials`, :doc:`how-to-guides`, and :doc:`important_concepts` pages to learn about how to use floria effectively.
+See the :doc:`tutorials`, :doc:`how-to-guides`, and :doc:`introduction` pages to learn about how to use floria effectively.